How to Quote Plastering Jobs in the UK (2026)

 Show labour and materials separately where possible.
 Customers feel more confident when they can see where the money is going.

-Be clear about whether your price includes VAT.
 If you are VAT registered, show the net price, VAT amount, and gross total separately.
+Being unclear about VAT is one of the fastest ways to lose a customer’s trust when the invoice arrives.

 Payment terms

 Do you require a deposit?
 When is the final balance due?
 Spell it out upfront.
-This avoids the exact situation the plasterer in the Facebook group found himself in – chasing a customer who owed £17,000 and had stopped answering calls.
+This avoids finishing thousands of pounds of work and having a customer stop answering calls.

 Quote validity